What Is Augmented Reality (AR)?

 What have we done…?

 Ever used Apple’s ‘Animoji’ app?
 Where you can make your own face and then it does exactly what you do IN REAL TIME!!

 I know it’s great, That’s AR!
-It recognises your face and through infrared rays, it traces your face movements and then adds it to the character in the app.
+It recognizes your face and through infrared rays, it traces your face movements and then adds it to the character in the app.